- Beginner, Intermediate, Kids & Family courses designed by trusted educators

-Opportunities to become a certified What LIES Between Us instructor
+- Opportunity to become a What LIES Between Us Certified Instructor

 “Brownicity has helped open my eyes and my heart in ways I never knew I needed before.
 It stirred up in me a combination of anger and sadness for the racial injustice and the systematic prejudice we allowed to develop in our country.
 There were times when I didn’t want to go through the poignant questions at the end of a lesson because I was embarrassed of my answers.
 I’ve been living in denial and not making a true effort to notice the discrimination that was all around me.
 But no more.
 My eyes are open, never to be closed again.
 The subject matter is hard but so important. ”Beth Griffiths, Director of Donor Development, CFRE Proverbs 31 Ministries